 Copying multiple short excerpts from the same copyright protected work is not permissible.

 Caution must be exercised if you are using copyright protected material in a student portfolio that may be displayed on a publicly accessible website.
-Many exceptions such as Fair Dealing are applicable for use in a classroom or on a course management system not when a work that contains copyright protected material is given wide distribution.
+Many exceptions, such as Fair Dealing, are applicable for use in a classroom or on a course management system, but not when a work that contains copyright protected material is given wide distribution.